multiversx/mx-docs/docs/developers/tutorials/crowdfunding-p1.md

 The code above adds the methods `set_owner` and `get_owner`, which are marked as "storage setter" and "storage getter" respectively, for the key `owner`.

-Moreover, the `init` method now calls an API method: `self.get_caller()`.
+Moreover, the `init` method now calls an API method: `self.blockchain().get_caller();`.
 As mentioned earlier, the `init` method is called only once, during the deployment of the smart contract.
 This API method always returns the address of whomever calls the current smart contract method.

-But because the deployment is defined by the Elrond protocol as a transaction containing a call to a special system smart contract, it means that when called during `init`, the `self.get_caller()` method returns the address of whom is deploying the smart contract, i.e. the owner, so you.
+But because the deployment is defined by the Elrond protocol as a transaction containing a call to a special system smart contract, it means that when called during `init`, the `self.blockchain().get_caller();` method returns the address of whom is deploying the smart contract, i.e. the owner, so you.

-We assign the address returned by `self.get_caller()` to the `my_address` local variable, and then we pass this variable to our storage setter `self.set_owner()`, which will save it to the storage under the key `owner`.
+We assign the address returned by `self.blockchain().get_caller();` to the `my_address` local variable, and then we pass this variable to our storage setter `self.set_owner()`, which will save it to the storage under the key `owner`.

 Whenever you want to make sure your code is in order, run the build command: